Seth-Miller-GH/RedRover-CodePuzzle/README.md

 # Seth Miller - Red Rover Code Puzzle

-This simple set of projects contains two different answers to the Red Rover developer code puzzle
+This simple set of projects contains two variations of an answer to the Red Rover developer code puzzle.

+Each is essentially the same approach, just ported to a different language.

 ## TypeScript